DProBoy/Castor3D/pages/build.md

 Tested compilers are:
 - Visual Studio 2017
-- gcc 5.3
-- gcc 6.1
+- gcc 6.3

 Projects
 --------

 **Main projects**

-- CastorUtils depends on FreeImage and FreeType, and Zlib.
+- CastorUtils depends on Zlib.
+- GlslWriter depends on CastorUtils.
-- Castor3D is based on CastorUtils.
+- Castor3D is based on CastorUtils and GlslWriter, and depends on RendererLib's Renderer.
-- GuiCommon depends on wxWidgets (from 2.9.5, currently 3.0).
+- GuiCommon depends on Castor3D and wxWidgets (from 2.9.5, currently 3.1).
-- CastorViewer depends on GuiCommon, Castor3D and wxWidgets.
+- CastorViewer depends on GuiCommon and wxWidgets.

 **Plug-ins**

 - Renderers
+  - VkRenderSystem depends on RendererLib's vk_renderer.
+  - Gl3RenderSystem depends on RendererLib's gl3_renderer.
-  - GlRenderSystem depends on OpenGL (not GLU).
+  - Gl4RenderSystem depends on RendererLib's gl_renderer.

 - Importers
-  - ASE: Depend on Castor3D.
-  - 3DS: Depend on Castor3D.
-  - LWO: Depend on Castor3D.
-  - MD2: Depend on Castor3D.
-  - MD3: Depend on Castor3D.
   - ASSIMP: Depends on Castor3D and Assimp.
   - PLY: Depend on Castor3D.
   - OBJ: Depend on Castor3D.
-  - FBX: Depend on Castor3D.

 - Dividers
   - Loop: Depend on Castor3D.